 4.01 Purchaser.
 Purchaser represents and warrants to Seller that:

 (a) Organization and Standing.
-Purchaser is a corporation duly organized, validly existing and in good standing under the laws of the State of
+Purchaser is a limited liability company duly organized, validly existing and in good standing under the laws of the State of Delaware.

 (b) Authority.
 Purchaser has the power and authority to enter into and perform this Agreement and to carry out the transactions contemplated herein.
-The execution and delivery of this Agreement and the consummation by Purchaser of the transactions completed herein have been duly and validly authorized by all necessary action on the part of Purchaser, and this Agreement constitutes a valid and binding obligation of Purchaser enforceable in accordance with its terms.
+The execution and delivery of this Agreement and the consummation by Purchaser of the transactions completed herein have been duly and validly authorized by all necessary action on the part of Purchaser except for Purchaser's receipt of written approval of all members of Crescendo Energy, LLC as set forth in Section 7.03(d), and this Agreement constitutes a valid and binding obligation of Purchaser enforceable in accordance with its terms.

 (c) Validity of Agreement.
-The Agreement is a legal, valid and binding obligation of Purchaser enforceable against Purchaser in accordance with its terms of this Agreement, except as enforcement may be limited by bankruptcy, insolvency or other similar laws affecting the enforcement of creditors’ rights in general.
+Subject to Purchaser's receipt of written approval of all members of Crescendo Energy, LLC as set forth in Section 7.03(d), the Agreement is a legal, valid and binding obligation of Purchaser enforceable against Purchaser in accordance with its terms of this Agreement, except as enforcement may be limited by bankruptcy, insolvency or other similar laws affecting the enforcement of creditors’ rights in general.
 The enforceability of Purchaser’s obligations under this Agreement is further subject to general principles of equity (regardless of whether enforceability is considered in a proceeding in equity or at law).
 To the knowledge of Purchaser, neither the execution of this Agreement nor the consummation of the transactions contemplated herein will conflict with or constitute a violation of, or default under, any order, judgment, decree, or any contract, commitment, agreement, understanding, arrangement or restriction of any kind to which Purchaser is a party or by which Purchaser is bound.

 (d) No Consents Required.
-No consents, approvals or other action by or filing with any person or governmental body is required in connection with the execution, delivery and performance by Purchaser of this Agreement.
+No consents, approvals or other action by or filing with any person or governmental body is required in connection with the execution, delivery and performance by Purchaser of this Agreement except for Purchaser's receipt of written approval of all members of Crescendo Energy, LLC as set forth in Section 7.03(d).